There are only three ingredients in this delicious, healthy Paleo Butternut Squash Soup! And it is Whole30, grain

 How To Cut Your Butternut Squash:

 Prepping the butternut squash is not hard, but you do have to cut it in half, which can be awkward.
-I wash and dry mine, place it on kitchen towel for leverage, and then using a sharp knife, carefully slice it lengthwise.
+I wash and dry mine, place it on a kitchen towel for leverage, and then using a sharp knife, carefully slice it lengthwise.
 Once cut in half, remove the seeds.
 Then I sprinkle each side with some sea salt and place cut side down (flesh) on a baking sheet lined with parchment paper.
 Bake at 400 degrees F. for about 45 minutes or until tender when pricked with a knife.
 When I notice the outer “skin” starting to have brownish spots, I know it is done.
 Here is an alternate method for cutting and roasting your butternut squash.

 Take out and let cool, so that you are able to scoop out the squash.

 Scoop the cooked, cooled butternut squash directly into a blender.
 Add the other ingredients and blend for a few minutes until you have your preferred consistency.
 Add either more chicken stock or coconut milk if your soup is too thick and you want to thin it out.
-It makes great leftovers or lunch the next day as well.
+It makes great leftovers or lunches the next day as well.

 Hope you enjoy this healthy Butternut Squash soup as much as I do!